Jashia333/DPN-RME/README.md

 ## Reference

 The Code to generate the dataset is taken from [deep-autoencoders-cartography](https://github.com/fachu000/deep-autoencoders-cartography).
-The model architecture is taken from the [skip-residual-network](https://github.com/nikitalokhmachev-ai/radio-map-estimation-public).
+The model architectures is taken from the [skip-residual-network](https://github.com/nikitalokhmachev-ai/radio-map-estimation-public).

 ## Warning